Updated March 31, 2026

 - Commercial auto liability minimums in South Dakota are $25,000/$50,000/$25,000, so any business vehicle used for hauling, towing, or site travel should be reviewed against those limits.

-- South Dakota requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect rental yards, office space, and equipment storage agreements.
+- Most commercial leases in South Dakota require proof of general liability coverage, which can affect rental yards, office space, and equipment storage agreements.

 - Coverage terms should be checked for equipment in transit, hired auto, and non-owned auto exposure when crews move machinery between excavation and grading jobs.